Yana Kudryavtseva: Early and personal life

 Yana's father, Aleksey Kudryavtsev was an elite swimmer and won an Olympic gold medal at the 1992 Barcelona Olympics in the 4 × 200 m freestyle.
 Her mother, Viktoriia Kharitonova has called her an "Angel with iron wings", resembling a ballerina in the jewelry box when performing yet has an unbreakable constitution and strong will.
 Yana has a younger sister named Anna.

 During her gymnastics career, Kudryavtseva trained 6–8 hours a day.
 A typical schedule included an early get up, then choreography and an open practice at the gym until 2 p.m. and a second practice in the afternoon lasting until 7 p.m., after which she would go to the sauna or swim.
 Her nickname in the gym was "Crystal Statuette".

 Despite having achieved so much at a young age, Kudryavtseva has said about her success, "I cannot say I have accomplished really a lot.
 Like Irina Viner says: 'When you're on the victory podium, you're a queen, but when you come down from it, you're nobody.
 You cannot be too proud of yourself'.
 I am just like my teammates, we're all equal."

 Kudryavtseva announced her engagement to Russian ice hockey player Dmitri Kugryshev in June 2018 via Instagram, the couple later married in July.

 On 4 October 2018, Kudryavtseva announced via her Instagram that she was pregnant.
 She gave birth to a baby girl, Eva Dmitrievna Kugrysheva, on 25 December 2018.
 On 1 April 2020, Kudryavtseva announced her second pregnancy on her Instagram account.

 On 29 August 2020, Kudryavtseva gave birth to a baby girl, Zoya.

+Both of her daughters took up rhythmic gymnastics at a very early age, coached under Victoria Ilina.